evalops/lark/README.md

 - **Claude Computer Use**: Leverages Anthropic's computer use API to control mouse, keyboard, and observe screen
 - **Native Performance**: Built with Electron for macOS, uses native APIs for screen capture and input control
 - **Real-time Feedback**: Shows step-by-step progress as Claude executes tasks
+- **Visual Click Indicator**: Red circle flashes at each click location so you can see where Claude is clicking
+- **Emergency Stop**: Press Escape anywhere to immediately stop the current task
 - **Conversation History**: Persists chat history across sessions

 ## Architecture